gfngfn/apbuf/README.md

 encodeRational : Rational -> Value
 ```

-and also generates the implementation in Scala of the following API:
+and also generates an implementation of the following API in Scala:

 ```scala
 package apbufgen